|

 value of the resistor is indicated.
 There are so many variations from old to new,

-adding lamps or LEDs all add to the equation), the work the motor must do to throw \
+"cheap" toggles", adding lamps or LEDs all add to the equation), the work the motor

-the points, the scale of the turnout, and so on.
-So a little tweaking might be
+must do to throw the points, the type and size of the turnout, and so on.
+So a little

 Beside replacing the power supply with a higher